 Stop Pricing By The Hour

-Many creative freelancers start by thinking that we are going to charge by the hour.
+Many creative freelancers start answering the question of how to price creatives services by charging by the hour.
 And if you look around in a lot of the social media groups and communities, a lot of freelancers are asking, “what is the average rate for a graphic designer for the hour?
 What do copywriters charge by the hour?
 What is the average price for coaches or consultants by the hour?”.

 This is certainly great information to be able to use internally, to see whether you’re on par and on track with what the marketplace is doing to help you position in the world.
 But…